-Because selling a home depends on the locality and a multitude of market factors, there’s no one best month to sell a house.
-Plus, it’s also worth considering what aspect of the sale you want to maximize – do you want to sell fast, high, or are going for an optimal combination of these two?
+Since selling a home depends on the locality and a multitude of market conditions and factors; there’s no one best time of year to sell a house.
+Plus, it’s also worth considering what aspect of the sale you want to maximize – do you want to sell fast, high, or are you going for an optimal combination of these two?
 That being said, seasonality definitely plays a part in selling your home.

 Seasonal trends are easily observable, as are the specific months when putting a house on the market will work in your favor.
-And that’s what will be covered in this article – the best season to sell a house, narrowing down the specific months, which aspect of the sale will be optimized, and some warning on which months you should avoid.
+And that’s what will be covered in this article – the best time of year to sell a house, narrowing down the specific months, which aspect of the sale will be optimized, and some heads up on which months you should avoid.

-In general, spring is considered the best time of year to sell a house, or at least put it on the market.
-People are waking up from their winter slumber, have a bit more money in their pocket due to tax returns, and starting to make plans for the upcoming year.
+In general, spring is considered the best time of year to sell a house or at least put it on the market.
+People are waking up from their winter slumber, having a bit more money in their pocket due to tax returns, and making plans for the upcoming year.

-All of this leads to the largest percentage of people starting to peruse the housing market as soon as spring comes.
-The weather is suitable for holding showings and open houses and it’s easy to entice buyers with curb appeal due to everything blooming (a good spring cleaning also doesn’t hurt).
+This leads to the largest percentage of people starting to pursue the national housing market as soon as spring comes.
+The weather is suitable for holding showings and open houses, and it’s easy to entice buyers with curb appeal due to everything blooming (a good spring cleaning also doesn’t hurt).

-Additionally, summer breaks start in late spring and people with school-aged kids (which is a good chunk of potential buyers) tend to time buying a house at this time so that they have ample time to settle in, without causing too much upheaval.
-All in all, spring comes out the winner both in terms of selling fast and selling high.
+Additionally, summer breaks start in late spring, and people with school-aged kids (which is a good chunk of potential buyers) tend to time buying a house at this time so that they have ample time to settle in without causing too much upheaval.
+All in all, spring is the winner both in terms of selling fast and high.

 This leads to the natural conclusion that the best months to sell a house are from March to May.
-Your local climate plays a part so take that into consideration – for example, if it’s predicted that March will be irregularly cold and rainy, put your home on sale in early April.
-But all in all, try to have your home listed somewhere between March and May – it’s a great time to sell your home.
+Your local climate plays a key part so take it into consideration, too – for example, if it’s predicted that March will be irregularly cold and rainy, put your home on sale in early April.
+All in all, try to have your home listed somewhere between March and May – it’s a great time to sell your home.

-Many of the things that apply to selling your house during spring apply to summer, as well.
-However, in places with a warm climate, like California, July and August may be too hot for many people to look for houses, so your potential buyer pool is somewhat lessened.
+Many things that apply to selling your house during spring apply to summer, too.
+However, in places with a warm climate, like California, July and August may be too hot for many people to go house hunting, so your potential pool of buyers is somewhat lessened.
 If you’re selling the house on your own, it may even be too hot for you to hold regular showings.

 On the other hand, summer definitely has things working in its favor.
-For one, many of the people that found homes during spring buy them in early summer, which is why summer is peak closing season.
-That doesn’t mean that you should put your house on the market during summer, but that there’s a high likelihood of selling if you started in spring.
+For one, many people who find homes during spring buy them in early summer, which is why summer is the peak closing season.
+That doesn’t mean that you should put your house on the real estate market during summer, but that there’s a high likelihood of selling if you start in spring.